liskin/slides.lisk.in/2018-09-05_testovani_testu.md

 ## Zažijte selhání

 ::: smaller
-> After you have written a test to detect a particular bug, _cause_ the bug
+> "After you have written a test to detect a particular bug, _cause_ the bug
 > deliberately and make sure the test complains.
 This ensures that the test
-> will catch the bug if it happens for real.
+> will catch the bug if it happens for real."

 | The Pragmatic Programmer
 | [(Andrew Hunt and David Thomas, 2000)]{.x-smaller}